alexj/Raycast-Commands/README.md

 # To-Do
 - Output everything on one line
 	- Perhaps an option for single line versus list output
-- Catch the out of index error for better experience
 - Add string to clipboard or output to current app
-- Add city name mapping for major locales
 - Make a script config where the user can include default locations, used if none are specified (Raycast doesn't support optional arguments)
 - Add config to automatically include a specific location/time at the start or end of the string (a label for the input time)